juerslab/maker-auto_gradient_equilibration/README.md

 The syringe pumping software was modified for auto serial dilution applications.
 To install the software:

 a.
-Flash the Arduino with arduino_serialCOM_v0.1.1.ino (unmodified from the original version).
+Flash the Arduino with arduino_serialCOM_v0.x.y.ino  (0.1.1 as of Feb2025)
 b.
 If not present, install python3.
+Also install opencv (the codes depends on cv2).
 c.
-Copy poseidon_gf_main_v0.1.1.py and poseidon_controller_gf.py to the same directory on the computer that will run the system.
+Copy poseidon_gf_main_v0.x.y.py and poseidon_controller_gf_gui.py to the same directory on the computer that will run the system.
+(0.1.1 as of Feb2025)

 ## Running instructions

-1. Power up the stepper motor controllers.
+1. Power up the stepper motor controllers by pluggin in.
+2. Connect the Arduino to the USB port of the computer you are using
-2. Run the python program poseidon_main_gf_v0.1.1.py.
-The program poseidon_controller_gf_gui.py needs to be in the same directory as poseidon_main_gf.py.
+3. Run the python program poseidon_main_gf_v0.x.y.py.
+The program poseidon_controller_gf_gui.py needs to be in the same directory as the main program.
+4. Once booted up, there is some help available from the gui.

 ## Manuscripts